Annai Oru Aalayam: Production

 The film prominently features two elephant actors: Ganesh, then a calf, and Rathi, an elder female.
+It was prominently shot at Sathya Studios, Madras.
+For the scene in which Rajinikanth's character carries a leopard on his shoulders, the actor refused to use a body double.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja with lyrics by Vaali.
 The song "Amma Nee Sumandha" is set in Charukesi raga.
-For the Telugu version, lyrics were written by Acharya Aatreya.
 The song "Appane Appane" is played frequently during festivals like Ganesh Chaturthi annually.